bfintal/Page-Builder-Sandwich-old/readme.txt

 Extends your visual editor to include page builder capabilities

+= The Goal =

+The goal is to create a page builder that
+* Feels and acts *native* and part of WordPress
+* Not clunky and doesn't pollute *much*
+* Leaves *most* of the content working fine event if the plugin is deactivated or deleted
+* Lazy, no settings pages specific for the plugin

 = What can you do with it =

 * Create editable, nestable columns